iiasa/message-ix-models/doc/global/source/message_globiom/energy/conversion/other.rst

 Gaseous Fuel Production
 -----------------------

-See :numref:`tab-gasfuel` for a list of gaseous fuel production technologies in MESSAGE.
+Gaseous fuel production technologies represented in MESSAGE are gasification of solids including coal and biomass.
+In both cases carbon capture and storage (CCS) can be combined with the gasification process to capture to a good part the carbon that is not included in the synthetically produced methane. :numref:`tab-gasfuel` provides a listing of all gaseous fuel production technologies.

 .. _tab-gasfuel:
 .. table:: Gaseous fuel production technologies in MESSAGE by energy source.